-Barbara Perry is the President of the Central Coast Humane Society.
+Barbara Perry is the Executive Board President.
 She retired from the Lincoln County Sheriff’s Office in 2015 after 23 years, where she was an administrator in the jail.

 In May 2009, when it appeared the Lincoln County Animal Shelter (owned and operated by the Sheriff’s Office) would close, Barbara led two training sessions known as “Dream Big”.
 Community members gave their ideas on how to save the shelter and what they wanted their ideal shelter to be like.